20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 For the shopaholics, there are five markets held on different days.
 The liveliest is the Sunday Brick Lane UpMarket which spills onto the streets and often hosts street performers.
 The Brick Lane Vintage Market is open daily and is a fabulous treasure trove of antiques.

-City Spice Brick Lane is a top choice for curry.
+City Spice Brick Lane is a top choice for delicious Curry.
 The award-winning restaurant has various Indian-style curries on offer.
 For an added Bangladeshi flavour, try Brick Lane Brasserie.

 Exploring the Old Truman Brewery and taking in a gig at Rough Trade East are other fun activities in the road.
 You could also take a street art tour of the area.